neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Description

-Get nep17 balances of a specific asset for the given account.
+Get NEP17 balances of a specific asset for the given account.

+##### Parameters

+1. `params: object` - an object with following members:
+   - `address: string` - address to check balances
-If the asset is omited, all asset balances will be returned.
+   - `assetHashes?: string` - NEP17 asset hashes to check balance, If omited, all NEP17 asset balances will be returned
+   - `network?: string` - network to submit this request to.
+If omitted, will default to network the provider is currently set to

+##### Returns

+: `Nep17Balance[]` - array of Nep17 balance object  with following members:

+- `assetHash: string` -
+- `amount: string` -

 #### getBlockCount